Randomized 3D Scene Generation for Generalizable Self-Supervised Pre-Training

-\textbf{Single-View Data.} Previous works represent the generated scenes as multi-view point clouds.
+Previous works represent the generated scenes as multi-view point clouds.
 In this work, a point cloud is referred to as multi-view when it cannot be projected to one surface without information loss.
 A typical example of multi-view point clouds is a 3D scan reconstructed from a data sequence, \eg, using the SLAM (simultaneous location and mapping) technology.
-On the contrary, many point clouds in practice are single-view and represented as depth maps or range images (\eg, from rotational laser scanners).
-Besides comparing different methods for randomized scene generation, it's also meaningful to compare the synthetic data with real-world ones.
-A lot of works use single-view real-world data for self-supervised pre-training~\cite{zhang:2021:depthcontrast, xie:2020:pointcontrast, li:2022:closer, hou:2021:exploring_efficient, xu:2022:image2point}, since they are the direct output from sensors and easy to obtain.
+On the contrary, many point clouds in practice are single-view and represented as depth maps or range images.
+Besides comparing different methods for randomized scene generation, it is also meaningful to compare the synthetic data with real-world ones.
+Many works use single-view real-world data for self-supervised pre-training~\cite{zhang:2021:depthcontrast, xie:2020:pointcontrast, li:2022:closer, hou:2021:exploring_efficient, xu:2022:image2point} since they are the direct output from depth sensors and easy to obtain.

-To clarify the impact of single-view and multi-view representations in pre-training and for a fairer comparison with the real-world data, we also generate single-view point clouds in this work.
-We create scenes using meshes as objects instead of sampled points.
+To clarify the impact of single-view and multi-view representations in pre-training and for a fairer comparison with the real-world data, this work also studies single-view point clouds.
+Specifically, meshes are used as objects to create scenes instead of sampled points.
 The same rules as in~\cite{rao:2021:randomrooms} are used to generate a 3D scene.
-Then, a virtual camera with a random pose and capture a depth map using ray-casting.
-The camera pose is checked so that each depth map contains sufficient objects (set to 7 in this work).
+Then, a virtual camera with a random pose captures a depth map using ray-casting~\cite{roth:1982:raycast}.
+The camera pose is checked so that each depth map contains sufficient objects (empirically set to 7 in this work).
 In pre-training, the depth maps are converted into point clouds on the flight.
 Data augmentations, \eg, cropping the depth maps, and scaling and rotating the point clouds converted from them, are also applied.
-Some generated depth maps are visualized in Fig.~\ref{fig:depth}.
-We don't generate depth maps with fractal point clouds since ray-casting is non-trivial in this case.
+Some generated depth maps are visualized in Figure~\ref{fig:depth}.
+No depth maps are generated with fractal point clouds since ray-casting is non-trivial in this case.

-\subsection{Self-supervised Pre-training}
+\subsection{Self-Supervised Pre-Training}

-In this work, we explore the generalizable pre-training using generated synthetic data.
-Instead of using a pre-training strategy specific to one downstream task, we apply masked autoencoder (MAE)~\cite{he:2022:mae} and MoCoV2~\cite{chen:2020:mocov2}, a successful method for contrastive learning, to evaluate the generated data, since they generalize well in multiple downstream tasks and have shown good results with real-world data~\cite{li:2023:applying, liu:2022:masked_discrimi, zhang:2021:depthcontrast, li:2022:closer}.
+This work explores generalizable pre-training using generated synthetic data.
+Instead of using a pre-training strategy specific to one downstream task, we apply masked autoencoder (MAE)~\cite{he:2022:mae} and MoCoV2~\cite{chen:2020:mocov2} to evaluate the generated data, since they generalize well in multiple downstream tasks and have shown good results with real-world data~\cite{li:2023:applying, liu:2022:masked_discrimi, zhang:2021:depthcontrast, li:2022:closer}.
 The concepts of the two pre-training methods are briefly revisited in the following.